ch-stark/argocdpoliciesblog/blog.md

 We deploy three Applications with only slighty different purpososes:

-- Application 1 deploys a `Stable` (means supported)-PolicySet in order to harden RHACM.
+- `Application 1` deploys a `Stable` (means supported)-PolicySet in order to harden RHACM.
 PolicyGenerator is used.
-- Application 2 deploys a custom PolicySet e.g. for Configuration-Purposes.
+- `Application 2` deploys a custom PolicySet e.g. for Configuration-Purposes.
 It contains one policy and is designed to be
   extended.
 PolicyGenerator is used also here.
-- With Application 3 we are deploying supported Policies from our PolicyCollection repository.
-As we need to apply them from Subdirectories the following property `recurse: true` has to be present (unlike in the first two Applications):
+- With `Application 3` we are deploying supported Policies from our `PolicyCollection` repository.
+As we need to apply them from `subdirectories` the following property `recurse: true` has to be present (unlike in the first two Applications):

 ```
       source: